Localization of mRNAs in Cytoplasm:

 Most of the RNAs synthesized in the nucleus undergo processing in one or the other form to their final products.
 Then they are identified and packaged and exported to their final destinations.
 The diagram below depicts the fate of pre mRNA, nc RNAs, tRNAs and rRNAs.

-Unlike bacterial systems, intracellular region of the eukaryotic systems is highly compartmentalized and specialized in structure and function.
+Unlike bacterial systems, intracellular region of the eukaryotic cells/systems is highly compartmentalized and specialized in structure and function.

 As the 5’ end of the mRNA is translated the N-terminal end of the polypeptide chain emerges out of large ribosomal tunnel at exit point.
 The nature of first 20 to 30 amino acids in the protein chain determines the destination of the protein.